 - During the month of June 2021, Embassy took the lead in celebrating International Day of Yoga in Ethiopia, and 100 events were held in various places in Ethiopia including universities (26), schools (2), factories (43) and community events.
 The main IDY celebration was held in Addis Ababa on 27 June 2021.
 About 250 yoga enthusiasts participated in the yoga session held at the Embassy premises.
 Other events included yoga seminar, quiz competitions and a yoga session at the prestigious Unity Park in Addis Ababa.

-- A sports evening for the Indian community was held at the Embassy premises (11 April 2021).
-Embassy and Indian Women’s Association organized a cultural evening (6 March 2021) to commemorate the International Women’s Day.
+- Embassy and Indian Women’s Association organized a cultural evening (6 March 2021) to commemorate the International Women’s Day.
 It was attended by Minister of Labour & Social Affairs, Members of Parliament and about 250 guests.
 During the National Day Reception (26 Jan 2021), Embassy felicitated Shri M Sardarwallah, the only PBD Awardee (2021) from Ethiopia and Indian school teachers who have served in Ethiopia for the past 40 years.

 - Due to Covid-19 pandemic restrictions, cultural activities could not be organized during 2020 with the exception of Gandhi@150 celebrations that was observed at the Gandhi Memorial Hospital in Addis Ababa (2 Oct 2020).

-- Meskerem Assegued, a renowned art critic in Ethiopia and Director, Zoma Contemporary Art Centre, Addis Ababa visited India under ICCR Academic Visitors Programme (Feb/March 2015).
+- An Ethiopian cultural group participated at the Suraj Kund Mela (March-April 2022).
+The group’s visit was sponsored by Government of India and State Government of Haryana.
+Earlier, Meskerem Assegued, a renowned art critic in Ethiopia and Director, Zoma Contemporary Art Centre, Addis Ababa visited India under ICCR Academic Visitors Programme (Feb/March 2015).
 Ms. Zenebu Tadesse Woldetsadik, Ethiopian Minister of Women, Child & Youth Welfare was selected by ICCR in 2015 for the Distinguished Alumni Award for her outstanding contribution towards bilateral relations between India and Ethiopia in the field of promotion of welfare of women, children and youth in Ethiopia.
-Dr. Negeri Lencho, Minister of Government Communication Affairs visited India (March 2017) under ICCR Distinguished Visitors Programme.
+Dr. Negeri Lencho, Minister of Communication Affairs visited India (March 2017) under ICCR Distinguished Visitors Programme.
 Ethiopian traditional dance troupe YeTemesgen Lijoch, was sent to India in October 2015 for performance during IAFS-III.
 An Ethiopian cultural troupe performed in India during the Africa Day Celebrations in Delhi (May 2017).
 Ethiopian National Theatre Traditional Band gave performances in New Delhi, Bhubaneswar and Goa (May 2018).

 - The early settlers among the Indian community in Ethiopia came from Gujarat in the latter years of the 19th century.
 During imperial times, there were also tens of thousands of Indian teachers in schools all over Ethiopia, even in the most remote parts.

 - Today, the Indian community has a sizeable presence in the educational sector of Ethiopia.
-There are an estimated 1500-2000 Indian Lecturers/Professors in about 40 Universities and higher educational institutions.
+There are about 1200 Indian Lecturers/Professors in about 40 Universities and higher educational institutions.